 1. Your boss takes the credit for your work

 The worst thing you can have as an employee is to deliver good performance but your boss takes off with the benefits.
 Especially employees of 45 years and older find this very bad.
 What makes this so frustrating is that when people have achieved something, they want to move on to the next, better project.
-If someone else then runs away with all the honour, they are inhibited in their ambitions.
+If someone else then runs away with all the honor, they are inhibited in their ambitions.
 After all, if no one ever sees how good you are, you will never get ahead.
 This trait has the worst possible influence on any employees attitude and is therefore listed as number one.

 2. Your boss does not trust you